Salado: The Drinking Water Crisis in Uruguay | Translation

 [Bruno]: Both initiatives seek to increase the availability of drinking water in the medium term, something that could help prevent future water crises.
 The Neptuno or Arazatí project was presented by a group of companies to the current government.

 [Lacalle Pou]: It is the largest investment in this area in the last 150 years of the country.
-It is an investment that will exceed 200 million dollars and that, when accompanied, if the OSE board votes for it, by sanitation, will reach almost 500 million dollars in an investment that contributes to security, contributes to the security of being able to have drinking water without prejudice fromregardless of droughts, without prejudice fromregardless of technical failures, etc., etc.
+It is an investment that will exceed 200 million dollars and that, when accompanied, if the OSE board votes for it, by sanitation, will reach almost 500 million dollars in an investment that contributes to security, contributes to the security of being able to have drinking water regardless of droughts, regardless of technical failures, etc., etc.

 [Nausícaa]: Authorities said that with this project, they would have an alternative to the Santa Lucía River and an infinite water source.
 But…